 However, when it comes to my precious mason jars, I just can’t get enough.

-Buying Mason jars used/second-hand can be a great way to save money, as long as you are not spending too much.
+Buying Mason jars used/second-hand can be a great way to save money, as long as you are not spending too much money in the process.

 I usually find them at thrift shops, but I’ve heard that you can also find them at yard sales.
 I myself have never found any at a yard sale, but then again…I’ve lived in Utah for most of my life, and most people around here keep them for their food storage so they’re harder to come by second-hand.